Shades of Resilience

 Project Description

-AZ(LAND) aims to create a transformative resilience-water-migration form installation that will provide shade while paying homage to Indigenous and Mexican American cultures.
-Divided into three components, the design seeks to provide relief from heat while celebrating heritage and the history of place.
-The installations will feature educational components, words and symbols gathered from boarding school survivors and patterns of native desert animal and plant relatives.
-The structures will be fabricated from a variety of materials including metal, paint, corn husks, adobe bricks, woven desert plant material, recycled plastic and LED solar lights.
-The team will work with local organizations, schools, artists, and the community to design and fabricate the artwork.
+AZ(LAND) aimed to create a transformative resilience-water-migration form installation that provided shade while paying homage to Indigenous and Mexican American cultures.
+Divided into three components, the design seeked to provide relief from heat while celebrating heritage and the history of place.
+The installations featured educational components, words and symbols gathered from boarding school survivors and patterns of native desert animal and plant relatives.
+The structures were fabricated from a variety of materials including metal, paint, corn husks, adobe bricks, woven desert plant material, recycled plastic and LED solar lights.
+The team worked with local organizations, schools, artists, and the community to design and fabricate the artwork.